 Parsl determines app equivalence by storing the a hash of the app function.
 Thus, any changes to the app code (e.g., its signature, its body, or even the docstring within the body) will invalidate cached values.

-Further, Parsl does not traverse imported modules, and thus changes to modules used by an app will not invalidate cached values.
+However, Parsl does not traverse the call graph of the app function, so changes inside functions called by an app will not invalidate cached values.